22 Pinterest Tips To Skyrocket Blog Traffic

 My biggest regret is not using Pinterest sooner but I had no IDEA how powerful it was and how to use it to my advantage.

 If you’re reading this and you’re thinking “isn’t Pinterest just a social media platform for pinning DIY”, I want to tell you this.
 Pinterest is NOT a social media platform.
-It’s a search engine and for the past few years bloggers and business owners have been using Pinterest to grow their blog.
+It’s a search engine and for the past few years bloggers and business owners have been using Pinterest to grow their blogs.

 If you’re not sure how to get started with Pinterest, I’ve got your back!
 Today I’m going to walk you through 3 steps to get started, so you can start making money with Pinterest asap.